Marcus Bean: Blackpool

 Bean did not make a first-team appearance for Blackpool between the Seasiders' 4–2 win over Aldershot in the third round of the FA Cup on 6 January 2007 and their 3–1 league victory at Bradford City on 26 March, and joined Rotherham United on a one-month loan on 9 August 2007.
 The loan was extended until the end of October, and "Beano" scored his first goal for the Millers in their 3–2 win over Mansfield Town.

 It was a frustrating second season with Blackpool for Bean, after helping them avoid relegation in his first and assisting them in promotion to the championship in his second, although playing a limited number of games and considering retiring from football.
 On 7 May 2008, Bean was released by Blackpool.

 Brentford

 Brentford signed Bean in the summer of 2008 after he was released by Blackpool.
 He was part of the Brentford squad that won the League Two championship in 2008–09 and scored 9 goals from midfield.
 He notched up his 100th Football League appearance for Brentford on the final day of the 2010–11 season and passed 150 appearances for The Bees in all competitions.
 His form at the start of the 2011–12 season earned him a call-up to the Jamaican national squad.
+Following his retirement from football in 2019, Bean returned to Brentford as a scout.